erik1968/analog-smith21/content/pages/blog/street-photography.md

 ---
 *\[ Bauhaus inspired posters from History of Design, Fall 2018 ]*

-The poster above was originally cut + pasted >> quite literally w/plain, old construction paper, some low tack glue on an 11" x 17" thick card-stock background.
+The poster above was originally drafted w/pencil + square + rulers, and then cut-out ut of plain, old construction paper, some low tack glue on an 11" x 17" thick card-stock background.